jay-johnson/datanode/README.rst

 #.
 Checkout the Analyzed IRIS Images

-    After the analysis completes it will save the image files to this folder.
+    After the analysis completes it will save the artifact image files to ``/opt/work/data/src/``.
+This directory is setup as a mounted volume from the host inside the `compose-local.yml`_ docker compose file (the machine learning artifacts are available outside the Docker container).

     ::